freebsd/freebsd-src/pythonmod/doc/modules/functions.rst

 .. function:: edns_opt_list_remove(list, code);

-    Remove an ENDS option code from the list.
+    Remove an EDNS option code from the list.
     .. note:: All :class:`edns_option` with the code will be removed

     :param list: linked list of :class:`edns_option`